Abiotic Factors In A Coral Reef

 The substrate, or underlying material, provides a foundation for coral attachment and growth.
 The type of substrate can influence the species composition and overall structure of the reef.

 Most coral reefs are built on hard substrates, such as limestone or volcanic rock.
-These substrates provide a stable base for coral colonization and growth.
-However, some corals can also grow on soft substrates, such as sand or mud, although they may be more vulnerable to disturbance.
+Which means these substrates provide a stable base for coral colonization and growth.
+Even so, some corals can also grow on soft substrates, such as sand or mud, although they may be more vulnerable to disturbance That's the part that actually makes a difference..

 pH: The Acid Test